JosepTrota/IRONHACK/Final Project/README.md

 ***

-Since the mid 90s, a couple of political scientist, the american Ronald Inglehart and the german Christian Welzel, tried to organize clusters of countries around two different axis comprehending some country values: one mesuring the ratio of traditional vs secular values, and the other mesuring the ratio of survival vs self expression values.
+Since the mid 90s, two political scientist, the North american Ronald Inglehart and the german Christian Welzel, tried to organize clusters of countries around two different axis comprehending some country values: one mesuring the ratio of traditional vs secular values, and the other mesuring the ratio of survival vs self expression values.

-Their current actualized map (from 2020) is this one:
+Their current updated map (from 2020) is the following one:

 ![alt text](https://github.com/JosepTrota/IRONHACK/blob/main/Final%20Project/Images%20and%20gifs/Inglehart%20-%20Welzel%20cultural%20map.jpg "You discovered the title remainder text.
 Hooray!
 You can have a cookie ;)")

-As you can see, there are some criticism to be made:
+As you can see, there is some criticism to be made:
 * The axis consist of somewhat loose features
 * There are clear outliers on the clusters
-* There is no cluster consistency - they are sometimes geographic, sometimes religious, in anterior designs sometimes political...
+* There is no cluster consistency - they are sometimes geographic, sometimes religious, in previous designs sometimes political...
 * Could be ethnocentric or maybe even racist, implying that the countries at the top right have the *correct* values, and the bottom left have the least desirable ones (note that Inglehart is american and Welzel from the western part of Germany, both white males, with high academic profiles, so some bias could be there)

 **How can we try to reduce bias and improve the creation of "neighbor countries"?**